By Roy Burner - Minister of the Gospel

-There is a similarity here in that America was also planted as "One Nation under God" by our forefathers; who had a desire to serve the Lord, opening the door towards freedom of worship.
+There is a similarity here in that America was also planted as "One Nation under God" by our forefathers; who in their desire to serve the Lord, opening the door towards freedom of worship.

 Many once godly nations had the trait of righteousness and holiness as part of their culture.
 Thus it was until some ventured on the wrong side of the fence; outside the realm of godliness, allowing unrighteousness, filth and degradation, to become the law of the land rather than the Unadulterated Word of God.

 And he looked that it should bring forth grapes, and it brought forth wild grapes (Isaiah 5:2).
 Bad grapes; signifying corruptness, rotten, signifying evil works.
 The Lord of the vineyard had expected good grapes; making all the preparations for such but instead came forth wild grapes.

-The Parable of the Vineyard reveals: What could have been done more to my vineyard, that I have not done in it (Isaiah 5:4)?
+What could have been done more to my vineyard, that I have not done in it (Isaiah 5:4)?
 Here was wonderment of the fact that no greater privileges, blessings, or advantages could have been bestowed.
-No greater honor done; every need provided!
+No greater honor done; with every need being provided!

 And now I will tell you what I will do to my vineyard: I will take away the hedge (or fence) thereof, and it shall be consumed; and break down the wall thereof, and it shall be trampled down (Isaiah 5:5).

 No more blessings, nourishing of the vineyard, placing it outside the realm of safety.
-Again, one could place other once godly nations in the same category, having deteriorated from their former greatness in God; allowing the ungodly to be an influence, rather than God's provision.
+Again, one could place other once godly nations in the same category, having deteriorated from their former greatness in God; allowing the ungodly to be an influence.